nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `redirect: /redirect/location` | Adds a redirect to the location specified.
 Accepts a url or `version/space/page name` (`710/nxdoc/installation` / `nxdoc/installation` / `installation`)
 `redirect_source: /redirect/location` | Adds a redirect to the location specified using the confluence style `NXDOC710:Page Title`
-`no_side_menu: true` | Hides the hierarchy menu for that page `slug: new-slug-for-page` | Overrides the slug that would be created from the page `title`.
-`version_override:` | For overriding / turning off version links for a specific version.
+`no_side_menu: true` | Hides the hierarchy menu for that page `version_override:` | For overriding / turning off version links for a specific version.
 See [version override section](#overriding-version-links).
 `tree_item_index: 1` | For ordering the left hirarchical menu.
 Items are ordered by `tree_item_index` and then alphabetically.
 For ease of maintaining ordering, using